A short history of nearly nothing

 - I've worked on many smaller projects that you can find here.

 I'm from Waterloo, where I attended Bluevale Collegiate Institute.

 While I was in Waterloo, I attended some hackathons.

 - At the KW Symphony's Hack The Orchestra, I made a web app for concert venues.
 I proceeded to give an awful presentation of the software to tens of people.
 They were visibly uncomfortable.

 - At the University of Waterloo's Tech Retreat, I attempted to make a virtual reality rhythm game where notes fall from the sky and you punch them in time to music.
 It didn't work and I direct most blame to Razer.
 We threw this abomination together at the last minute.
 The judges were thoroughly entertained.

 - At the University of Waterloo's Hack the North, I got sick and slept through most of the weekend.
 But I worked with the Oculus Rift a bit and started integrating OSVR with Blender.

 - I have had more success with the Ludum Dare, where I've entered five games since 2015.
 One ranked #378 overall, #44 for humour, and #126 for innovation out of 2725 entries.

 There are not so many hackathons in Sault Ste.
 Marie (there is not so much of anything in Sault Ste.
-Marie).
-So I am starting my own, SooHacks.
-You are invited.
+Marie), but I have travelled to attend a couple: